HaenggiYannick/Python-Markowitz-Model/README.md

 import sys
 ```
 ### 1.2 User Input
 In the following sequence multiple while loops are used to take the inputs given by the user.
-First, the user enters the investment amount he is interested to optimize, then, the user enters a time frame within which the portfolio of the four stocks shall be optimized.
-The latter are entered last by typing in their ticker (be sure to use the exact same ticker as on Yahoo Finance - whether you use upper- or lowercase letters is irrelevant, however).
+First, the user enters the investment amount he/she is interested to optimize, then, the user enters a time frame within which the portfolio of the four stocks shall be optimized.
+The latter are entered last by typing in their ticker.
+Be sure to use the exact same ticker that is used on Yahoo Finance (https://finance.yahoo.com/) - whether you use upper- or lowercase letters is irrelevant, however.

 ```
 while True: